 The Compensation Committee reviews aggregate compensation data for each officer position from comparable companies based primarily on company size, as measured through annual revenue, market capitalization and other financial measures.
-Although the Compensation Committee also considers other relevant survey data, it particularly focuses on the compensation practices of such comparable companies in considering compensation levels for the Company's Chief Executive Officer and the other named executive officers.
+Although the Compensation Committee also considers other relevant survey data, including that provided by FW Cook, the Compensation Committee particularly focuses on the compensation practices of such comparable companies in considering compensation levels for the Company's Chief Executive Officer and the other named executive officers.
 The Compensation Committee considers the opinions and recommendations of the Chief Executive Officer and outside advisers and strives to be fully informed in its determination of the appropriate compensation mix and award levels for the named executive officers.
 All compensation decisions take into consideration the Compensation Committee's guiding principles of fairness to employees, retention of talented executives and fostering improved Company performance, which it believes will ultimately benefit the Company's stockholders.
 With respect to the named executive officers, the following table and text describe in greater detail the objectives and policies behind the various elements of the compensation mix.

-Component Туре Objectives Base Salary Fixed Attract and retain executives Compensate executive for level of responsibility and experience Annual Incentive Bonus Variable Reward meaningful contributions to the Company's profitability Reward achievement of the Company's annual financial and operational goals Promote accountability and strategic decision-making Long-Term Incentive Awards Variable Align management and stockholder goals by linking management compensation to stock price over extended • period Encourage long-term, strategic decision-making Reward achievement of long-term company performance goals Promote accountability Retain key executives Broad-Based Benefits Fixed Foster the health and well-being of executives Programs Attract and retain executives Reward employee loyalty and long-term service
+Component Type Objectives Base Salary Fixed Attract and retain executives Compensate executive for level of responsibility and experience Annual Incentive Bonus Variable Reward meaningful contributions to the Company's profitability Reward achievement of the Company's annual financial and operational goals Promote accountability and strategic decision-making Long-Term Incentive Awards Variable Align management and stockholder goals by linking management compensation to stock price over extended period Encourage long-term, strategic decision-making Reward achievement of long-term company performance goals Promote accountability Retain key executives Broad-Based Benefits Programs Fixed Foster the health and well-being of executives Attract and retain executives Reward employee loyalty and long-term service

 Base Salary.
 It is the Company's philosophy that employees be paid a base salary that is competitive with the salaries paid by comparable organizations based on each employee's experience, performance and geographic location.
-Generally, the Company has chosen to position cash compensation at close to market median levels in order to remain competitive in attracting and retaining executive talent.
+Generally, the Company has chosen to position cash compensation at a level to remain competitive in order to attract and retain executive talent.
 The allocation of total cash between base salary and incentive bonus awards is based on a variety of factors.
 The Compensation Committee considers a combination of the executive's performance, the performance of the Company and the individual business or corporate function for which the executive is responsible, the nature and importance of the position and role within the Company, the scope of the executive's responsibility and the current compensation package in place for the executive, including the executive's current annual salary and potential bonus awards under the Company's short-term incentive plan.
+The Compensation Committee generally evaluates executive salaries annually.